promisegrid/grid-poc/x/wire/wire-test.md

 # PromiseGrid Wire Protocol Compliance Test Cases

 ### CID Format Compliance
-1. Are all CIDs used as map keys in DAG-CBOR structures represented as full base32-encoded strings rather than binary forms with CBOR tag 42? [wire.md §2.2][wire-chat.md §Identity Multibase]
+1. Are all CIDs used as map keys in DAG-CBOR structures represented as full base32-encoded strings rather than binary forms with CBOR tag 42?
-2. Does the document prohibit use of truncated CID representations in map keys while allowing native binary CIDs (CBOR tag 42) in non-key positions? [wire.md §2.2][wire-chat.md §Identity Multibase]
+2. Does the document prohibit use of truncated CID representations in map keys while allowing native binary CIDs (CBOR tag 42) in non-key positions?

 ### Data Structure Validation
-3. Does the decision tree structure exclusively use nested lists instead of maps for state transitions to comply with DAG-CBOR requirements? [wire.md §3.2][wire-chat.md §Decision Tree]
+3. Does the decision tree structure exclusively use nested lists instead of maps for state transitions to avoid needing to use string map keys?
-4. Are all event and state identifiers in decision trees represented as complete CID strings rather than binary forms? [wire.md §3.2][wire-chat.md §Alternative Formats]
+4. Are all event and state identifiers in decision trees represented as binary forms?
-5. Does the protocol avoid using floating-point NaN/Infinity values in probability fields per DAG-CBOR constraints? [wire.md §2.1]
+5. Does the protocol avoid using floating-point NaN/Infinity values in probability fields per DAG-CBOR constraints?

-### Cryptographic Integrity
-6. Is the COSE_Sign1 signature computed over the concatenated Sig_structure containing protected headers, external_aad (if present), and payload? [wire.md §3.3][wire-chat.md §COSE Message Fields]
-7. Does the protected header include both algorithm identifiers (-7 for ES256) and CWT claims in its CBOR structure? [wire.md §3.3][wire-chat.md §COSE-Sign1]

 ### Trust Metric Implementation
-8. Does the trust calculation formula prevent multiplication by negative values through use of absolute differences or signed weighting? [wire.md §4.3][wire-chat.md §Trust Metric]
-9. Is weight multiplier application limited to subsequent branches rather than parent nodes in the decision tree? [wire.md §3.2][wire-chat.md §Decision Tree]
+9. Is weight multiplier application limited to subsequent branches rather than parent nodes in the decision tree?

 ### Message Envelope Structure
-10. Does the outer message envelope contain both protocol tag (0x67726964) and protocol version CID? [wire.md §3.1]
+10. Do the leading bytes of the message contain protocol tag, protocol version CID, and the sequence of events and states?
-11. Are all message-layer CIDs represented as full binary forms using identity multibase when not acting as map keys? [wire.md §2.2][wire-chat.md §CID Representation]
+11. Are all CIDs represented as binary encodings?

 ### Probability Handling
-12. Does the document specify fixed-point integer encoding for probabilities to ensure deterministic hashing? [wire-chat.md §Open Questions]
+12. Does the document specify fixed-point integer encoding, rather than float, to ensure deterministic hashing?
-13. Are all probability values constrained to 0.0-1.0 inclusive with validation mechanisms? [wire.md §3.2][wire-chat.md §Decision Tree]
+13. Are all probability values constrained to 0.0-1.0 inclusive with validation mechanisms?

 ### Routing Efficiency
-14. Can routing nodes extract protocol tag and version CID without fully parsing nested decision trees? [wire.md §3.1][wire-chat.md §Alternative Formats]
+14. Can routing nodes extract protocol CID, and the beginning of the sequence of events and states without fully parsing the message?
 15. Does the message structure enable partial parsing of decision tree headers before signature verification? [wire-chat.md §Signature-Last Variant]

 ### Pinning Agreements